 We're currently in the process of reviewing and enhancing our case briefs to include dissenting and concurring opinions wherever possible.

-If you have any questions about case briefs and videos, please get in touch!
+If you have any questions about case briefs and videos, please email us at email@example.com.
 Our support team is always happy to help. 😃